 Although there are other complex factors involved in hurricane formation, the link between warmer seawater and hurricanes is well established.
 It is also certain that climate change is raising ocean temperatures.
 Therefore, climate change is making the conditions under which hurricanes, cyclones and tropical storms form more common.

 China has been historically prone to extreme weather events, especially when it comes to floods along the country's two main rivers, the Yangtze and the Yellow Rivers.

 Climate change is already impacting the distribution of China's water resources.
-In the last twenty years, rivers in the north – including the Yellow, Huai, Hai and Liao rivers – have had a significant reduction in water levels, while rivers in southern China have experienced a gain in water resources.
+In the last few decades, rivers in the north – including the Yellow, Huai, Hai and Liao rivers – have had a significant reduction in water levels, while rivers in southern China have experienced a gain in water resources.
 Floods have become more frequent, while droughts are becoming more severe, and extreme weather events are increasing overall.

 Learn more about: